khy236/practice1/README.md

 ## Map-mapping takeaways
 Lessons learned:
-- *Condensing information:* My first draft displayed a table of sales data rather than a chart.
+- **Condensing information:** My first draft displayed a table of sales data rather than a chart.
 The table was difficult to create and format, and overwhelming to interpret.
-I sought advice from my Professor (@chriswhong) and he directed me to try the jscharts package, which was remarkably easy to use and allowed me to display sales history in a way that didn't overwhelm the viewer.
+I sought advice from [@chriswhong](https://github.com/chriswhong), who directed me to try the chart.js package.
+It was remarkably easy to use and allowed me to display sales history in a way that didn't overwhelm the viewer.
-- *Creating a responsive website layout:* Building on @chriswhong 's responsive web layout template, I designed this site to split the screen space between the map and data panel 50/50.
+- **Creating a responsive website layout:** Building on @chriswhong's [responsive web layout template](https://github.com/chriswhong/responsive-web-map-layout/tree/main), I designed this site to split the screen space between the map and data panel 50/50.
 While this looks simple, it took me many tries to display the map, data panel, and buttons in the sequence I wanted.

 Challenges:
-- *Data processing workflow:* X
+- **Interpreting sales patterns:** My first draft focused on Jackson Heights because it was an area that my initial data analysis flagged as a hotsplot for real estate sales.
+Turns out, I was counting all coop sales against the buildings they were in, resulting in concentrations of flipping in locations with concentrations of coops.
+I adjusted my data processing methodology to look for sales with the same address after that, as DOF annualized sales data includes unit numbers in addresses.
+While imperfect, this approach avoided double-counting.
-- *X:* X
+- **Data processing workflow:** My data processing workflow was long and hard to replicate.
+I processed DOF sales data for most-flipped properties locally in R Studio and then uploaded the most-flipped properties to VS Studio where I converted the csv data from R into JSON format.
+Every time I changed my locational focus, I downloaded Neighborhood Tabulation Area polygons locally from BYTES of the BIG APPLE™, selected the ones I wanted in QGIS, and then exported them as geoJSONs to display in the map.
+Both these workflows are manual, time-consuming, and prone to error with repetition.

 Opportunities for further exploration:
-- *Data exploration:* X
+- **Data exploration:** X
-- *Adding imagery:* X
+- **Adding imagery:** X
-- *Adding narrative:* X
+- **Adding narrative:** X